stkwn/FilmApiProject/README.md

 The page will reload when you make changes.
 You may also see any lint errors in the console.

 ## Task preview

 ![picture](./src/film_preview.jpg)

-## Film Project - Part 3
+## Film Project

-This follows on from Part 1 and Part 2 you need to have finished Part 1, but you do not need to have finished Part 2.
+- Browsing the films information based on Year
+- Click the Perv & Next page on the bottom to checkout more films
+- Add the films to your Faves to watch it later

 ### Using React Router

 You'll need to install react router:

 yarn add react-router-dom@6
 You'll need to add BrowserRouter and a set of Routes at the very top of your App:

 ```
 function App() {
   return (